cornelism/gulp.ds/readme.md

 Afther succeeding the previus step, run the gulp command to build everything for the first time:
  > gulp

+ Change the path in the config.js file to the correct path to the used theme

 All your sass files will be compiled in the assets/css folder, So don't forget to at this to your theme.info file.